-The question of what worship is is extremely important.
-Far too many arguments have been had over what is and is not a legitimate form of worship.
+What is worship—specifically, what does it mean to worship?
+Is there a right way or a wrong way to do it?
+Is it singing, clapping and/or raising your hands at your local church on Sunday?
+Or is there something more to it than that?
+It is extremely important to understand what worship is.
+Far too many arguments have been had over what is and is not a legitimate form.
 Preferences can too easily become elevated to precepts if we’re not carefully grounding our understanding of worship in what we see in the Bible.

 Worship is singing… but not only singing.